putuoka/c4it-blog/content/posts/2022/073-measure-maintainability-with-ndepend/article.md

 So, the tool is incredibly useful, but it's difficult to use (at first, obviously).

 If the NDepend team starts focusing on the usability and the UI, I'm sure it can quickly become a must-have tool for every team working on .NET.
 Of course, if they create a free (or cheaper) tier for their product with reduced capabilities: now it's quite expensive.
+Well, actually it is quite cheap for companies, but for solo devs it is not affordable.

 ## Additional resources